Set up remote access to your computer so you can use it from anywhere

-Even if you conscientiously save your data to the cloud, there always comes a time when you’re away from your home or office and need to edit a file that’s stuck on that computer.
-Or you’ll be sitting in a hotel room and have to run a program on your home PC.
-Maybe you’re out and about and want to run a desktop app on your phone.
+Even if you conscientiously save your data to the cloud, having remote access to computer files on your home or office machine can be a game-changer.
+Maybe you’re sitting in a hotel room and need to run a program on your home PC.
+Or you’re out and about and want to run a desktop app on your phone.

 Apple and Microsoft tools

 Apple and Microsoft both have their own remote desktop tools.
 Depending on what you want to do, though, these options shouldn’t necessarily be your first choice.
 For example, Apple sells a fully fledged Remote Desktop program for a hefty $79.99, but it’s really aimed at information technology professionals and network managers.
 If you’re a home user connecting to one Mac from another, opt for the simpler Screen Sharing option instead—it won’t cost you anything.

 To set it up on macOS Ventura, open the Apple menu, go to System Settings, click General, hit Sharing, and turn on Screen Sharing.
 With that set up, click the info button (an “i” in a circle) to decide who can share your screen.
 If you’re still using macOS Monterey, the steps are slightly different: from the Apple menu, go to System Preferences, Sharing, and tick the box next to Screen Sharing.

 Once you’ve set this up, you can access your original Mac from any other macOS machine that’s signed into the same iCloud account.
 Just open Finder and go to the Shared section of the sidebar.
 Find your home computer in this section, click it, and choose Share Screen.